PaPieta/stss/README.md

 <!-- ## Advanced examples -->
 <!-- TODO -->

-In-depth examples can be found and interactively tested in the associated [Code Ocean capsule](https://codeocean.com/capsule/8105965/tree/v2).
+In-depth examples can be found and interactively tested in the associated [Code Ocean capsule](https://codeocean.com/capsule/8105965).

+### CUDA support

+To accelerate the calculation through CUDA, install [CuPy](https://github.com/cupy/cupy).
+Then, simply replace imports with ```from stss import st_cupy as st```, and proceed as usual.

+> CUDA support is in its early version.
+Some issues may arise.

 ## Contributions
 Contributions are welcome, just create an [issue](https://github.com/PaPieta/st-v2-ss/issues) or a [PR](https://github.com/PaPieta/st-v2-ss/pulls).